-We use the HTTPS “Secure Sockets Layer” protocol on our website, and other security best practices to protect your privacy.
+The HTTPS “Secure Sockets Layer” protocol is used on this website, and other security best practices are used to protect your privacy.
 No card data is stored on the server.
 When you submit any information voluntarily, for example via a contact form, or through sending a SMS text message, or telephone call, or through making a purchase – any information you give such as your name, email address, mailing address and telephone number may be stored.
 This information may be used by us to market products or services to you which you have expressed an interest in.
 With regard to the European General Data Protection Regulation (GDPR), we will aim to store this information for the minimum lengths of time necessary, e.g. until a sale is completed.
 In the case where a purchase is made, customers names, email addresses, and mailing addresses will be stored, for the purposes of compliance with Irish government tax rules, and, as part of anti-piracy measures.
-This data (name, address, email) will be stored for a minimum of six years, and longer (but not longer than is necessary) to protect Project Maths Notes™ (business name) from the risk of piracy, and to help make an enforcement in any case of fraud.
+This data (name, address, email) will be stored for a minimum of six years, and longer (but not longer than is necessary) to protect M.I.
+Publishing from the risk of piracy, and to help make an enforcement in any case of fraud.
 It is our policy never to share any of your data with any other party, unless required to do so by law.
 When you make a purchase on this website through the PayPal or Stripe global payment-gateways, the information you provide will be submitted to PayPal, or Stripe, who both have separate Privacy Policies and sets of Terms & Conditions that are independent of your agreement with us.

 If you would like to request that your information be deleted from the systems of M. I. Publishing, or even updated, just make contact using the form on the contact page, or telephone +353 (0) 864061111.
 Some information may have to be retained, however, as explained before, if you have made a purchase.
 To comply with Irish state laws and tax regulations we must keep all customers’ names and addresses, as well as all purchase dates and transaction amounts.
 This information is compiled on an aggregate basis for the preparation of end-of-year accounts.
 We keep all customers’ email addresses for licencing control purposes.
 We comply with relevant Data Protection legislation and access requests to data are subject to the maximum specified fee (e.g. €6.35 at date of publishing).
 Granting of such access requests is restricted to only what is required from us under the legislation.